-Class 1 is a Reception group this year.
-The class teacher is Tom Taylor, who is supported by teaching assistants Hilary Walker (Tuesday-Friday), Sharron Wilde (mornings only) and Heather Thomson (Mondays) .
+Class 1 is a Reception and Year 1 group this year.
+The class teacher is Tom Ottewell-Taylor, who is supported by teaching assistants Hilary Walker (Tuesday-Friday), Sharron Wilde (mornings only) and Heather Thomson (Mondays) .
 Mr Ottewell-Taylor can be contacted directly at drop off and pick up time or by email: TomTaylor@harrowbarrow.cornwall.sch.uk

 Information from the teacher

-It would be great if parents could fill in WOW bricks to celebrate their children’s achievements at home.
+It would be great if parents could fill in WOW bricks to celebrate their child’s achievements at home.
 Additional sheets can be downloaded here, if you are unable to print any out then please help yourself to the sheets attached to the Wow wall in our cloakroom.
 You are more than welcome to email me photos, etc. linking to your child’s wow brick at email@example.com.
 The children love to share these wow moments with their peers, the bricks are then attached to the board in our cloakroom for everyone to celebrate.

-I will be providing Oliver Owl for children to take turns in looking after over the period of a week.
-With Oliver, I have attached a scrapbook so children can write/draw about their week at home with Oliver, and attach photos, etc. if they would like.
-I have put up a blank timetable for you to fill in on the right side of the cloakroom wall; this is for the whole year in the hope that Oliver Owl will be able to join you on any exciting excursions/events/holidays you already have planned.
-This is not compulsory but as mentioned during our learning together meeting; this is a great opportunity for your children to share Oliver’s adventures with the rest of the class.
+I will be providing Melissa Meerkat for children to take turns in looking after over the period of a week.
+With Melissa Meerkat, I have attached a scrapbook so children can write/draw about their week at home with her, and attach photos, etc. if they would like.
+I have put up a blank timetable for you to fill in on the right side of the cloakroom wall; this is for the whole year in the hope that Melissa Meerkat will be able to join you on any exciting excursions/events/holidays you already have planned.
+This is not compulsory but as mentioned during our learning together meeting; this is a great opportunity for your children to share Melissa Meerkat’s adventures with the rest of the class.

-Your child will now be receiving work to be completed at home.
+All children will now be receiving reading books and work to be completed at home soon.
 This will be in the form of short, simple activities related to the week’s phonics learning.
 These will be stuck into your child’s phonics book (which will go into your child’s book bag) every Friday to be completed by the following Thursday.
-Your child will also have high frequency word flashcards attached to their book bag.
+Your child will also begin to have high frequency word flashcards attached to their book bag.
 I hope that you will find the opportunity to share these with your child throughout your daily routines.
 These words must be learned by sight, Mrs Walker will informally check how your child is getting on with these cards every Thursday/Friday, remove words that your child is confidently recognising and replace with new words.
-A rough overview of our phonics learning throughout the year can be viewed here.
+A rough overview of reception children’s phonics learning throughout the year can be viewed here.
 When your child begins to receive reading books please note that it is the expectation that these are to be read at least 5 times a week.
 This will give your child the chance to apply their phonics knowledge that they are working on in school.
 Children in Year 1 will be continuing with home reading, phonics homework and high frequency word flashcards/sheets.
 Year 1 children are all now receiving number bond challenges to work on at home.
 These should be practised at short intervals during the week.
 I will work with your children on Wednesday’s to see how they are getting on with these and move them onto the next challenge as appropriate.

 For those new to the school, here is a quick reminder of the morning routine.
 The classroom will be open at 8.40am (please do not arrive before this) for children and parents to leave belongings.
 Book bags and liaison books can be placed in their labelled boxes.
 Children are to find their name card and attach it to the rocket.
 Any other belongings can be placed on or under pegs.
-P.E kits should be left on pegs throughout the week (P.E is on Wednesdays) and wet weather gear for forest schools should be placed in the labelled box in the toilet.
-All children are to then make their way into the covered playground.
-A copy of our weekly class timetable for the next term can be viewed here, please note that this is often changed based on the children’s interests and unfortunate weather conditions!
+P.E kits should be left on pegs throughout the week (P.E is on Wednesdays).
+Wet weather gear should also remain on your child’s peg at all times.
+All children are to then make their way to the covered playground.

 Thank you for your continued support.
 If you ever wish to speak to me about any questions or concerns you may have please do not hesitate to approach me before or after school.
 You are also welcome to write any messages to me in your child’s liaison book.
 Alternatively, I can be contacted at firstname.lastname@example.org if necessary.